vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ## Configuring the cam

 Every Bosch cam comes with a web interface.
-However the more sophisticated settings must be done through a desktop application called the "Configuration Manager".
-The first thing we must do after adding the cam to the configurartion manager is to connect the cam to an MQTT broker.
-Here in our case we just choose the Peakboard MQTT broker for the templates, but any broker will do it.
+However, the more advanced settings must be changed through a desktop application called the "Configuration Manager."

+The first thing we do is add the cam to the Configuration Manager.
+After, we connect the cam to an MQTT broker.
+In our case, we choose the Peakboard MQTT broker for the templates, but any broker will do.

 ![image](/assets/2024-11-09/020.png)

-The actual miracle is happening in the VCA tab.
-Here we can add so called tasks.
-A task represents a certain action how the cam is supposed to react when something happens within the cam's sight.
-For our project we need two tasks, one for Lot A and one for Lot B.
+The real magic happens in the **VCA** tab.
+Here, we can add "tasks."
+A task represents an action that the cam performs when something happens in the cam's view.
+For our project, we need two tasks, one for Lot A and one for Lot B.

 We can add or change the tasks in the configuration manager.